Category: Extreme Home-Do-Over

 – He’s a new read I found through LatteMan (I think) and I just love

-the way he writes…is like watching an episode of Poopie Busters – SDU
+the way he writes…is like watching an episode of Poopie Busters – SDU (special daddy’s unit.)

 Maybe Baby

 – Matt is not a Daddy, yet.
-They’re trying and I am rooting for him and
+They’re trying and I am rooting for him and sending all the baby cooties I can muster!
+But, it’s obvious that he and his lovely wife will make great parents, one day, soon!
+Maybe baby, most definitely rocks!

 Speaking of rocks, the hubs is finally home and I need to dish up a

-heaping pile of Grape Nut Pudding – yes, it’s one of his favorites and
+heaping pile of Grape Nut Pudding – yes, it’s one of his favorites and it IS delicious! – he’s had a heck of day.

 Feel free to visit amongst yourselves – clean off a chair and mind